I was considering another title for this post. “Should I Start A Business By Quitting My Job”

 Let us listen to what God has to say about work:

 Come to me, all you who are weary and burdened, and I will give you REST.

 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find REST for your souls.

 - Then God blessed the seventh day and made it holy, because on it He RESTED from all the work of creating that he had done.

 - Come with me by yourselves to a quiet place and get some REST.

-The word “God help those who help themselves” is a blasphemy.
+The word “God helps those who help themselves” is a blasphemy.
 There is no mention or a trace of this word in the Bible.
-Therefore, take comfort that even our Father in heaven want us to rest so that He can take control.
+Therefore, take comfort that even our Father in heaven wants us to rest so that He can take control.
 For His way is higher than our way.

 8. Your New Adventure in Business Will Create Stress